farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/03_camera_stream.md

 ### Update setup.cfg

-We will use `TurboJPEG` as the image decoder (it is much faster than kivy's default image decoder).

-In order to import this, we must add the library `PyTurboJPEG` to the [**`setup.cfg`**](https://github.com/farm-ng/camera-streamer/blob/main/setup.cfg) file so the dependency installs.
+In order to import everything we need, we must add the library `PyTurboJPEG` to the [**`setup.cfg`**](https://github.com/farm-ng/camera-streamer/blob/main/setup.cfg) file so the dependency installs.